Kanye West Donates $150,000 To GoFundMe Of Chicago Police Shooting Victim Jemel Roberson

 Kanye’s aid to the Roberson family may be the most heartfelt act of giving we’ve seen from him since his return to the Windy City.
 As Autumn progressed, Roberson had reportedly begun working extra days and taking overtime shifts in order to build his bank up so that he could have the means to splurge on his son come Christmas.
 Unfortunately there would be no turning back from his willingness to put his safety at risk as a security guard at Manny’s Blue Room Bar in Midlothian, when his attempt at subduing an armed patron who had wounded four others turned for the worst.

-According to the New York Times, the responding officer arrived on the scene in the wee hours of Sunday morning, November 11, to find Roberson straddling a gunman who he managed to wound and take to the ground.
-Roberson was strapped himself, however, he was naturally employed to carry as a bouncer for the establishment.
-Confusion over who was who in the scenario, reportedly led to the officer opening fire on Roberson – with some witnesses contending that he ignored shouts of “security!” in the midst of the chaos.
+According to the New York Times, the responding officer arrived on the scene in the wee hours of Sunday morning, November 11, to find Roberson straddling a gunman whom he had managed to wound and take to the ground.
+Roberson was armed himself, however, he was authorized to carry firearms as a bouncer for the establishment.
+Confusion over who was who in the scenario reportedly led to the officer opening fire on Roberson – with some witnesses contending that he ignored shouts of “security!” in the midst of the chaos.
 Roberson was later declared dead at an area hospital.

-An investigation into the developments that took place in lead up to the shooting is ongoing.
+An investigation into the developments that took place in the lead up to the shooting is ongoing.